Willy Roper: Storylines

 Willy is the sole carer of his senile mother.
 Desperate to get the funds to pay for her placement at a nursing home, he decides to con Arthur into signing the fund money into various accounts, and then leaves him to face the consequences when the money is declared missing.
 For a second time, Arthur is faced with a police investigation and with all the evidence stacked against him, he is soon arrested and ends the year in prison.
 This is too much for Arthur, who is unable to face the prospect of serving a prison sentence for a crime he did not commit.
 Upon his incarceration, he suffers a mental breakdown and refuses any contact with Pauline, which devastates her.

 Not content with putting Arthur in prison, Willy spends the beginning of 1996 trying to woo Pauline in his absence.
 Her son Mark Fowler (Todd Carty) is furious at the amount of time Willy and Pauline spend together, but Pauline finds Willy to be a great comfort and refuses to stop seeing him socially.
 Following his mother's death in April 1996, Willy asks Pauline to go on holiday to Jersey.
 Mark correctly figures out that his real motive is to put the stolen money in an off-shore account under a false name, but Pauline refuses to believe Mark's accusations.
-While away, Pauline and Willy become very close, but this all changes when she discovers his counterfeit credit cards and her suspicions begin to raise.
+While away, Pauline and Willy become very close, but this all changes when she discovers his counterfeit credit cards and her suspicions begin to rise.
 She does not inform Willy of her discovery, but immediately returns to Walford the following day after he confesses his undying love for her.

 Back in Walford, a furious Pauline is then persuaded by Mark to extract a confession from Willy.
 She lures him over under the pretence that she wants to rekindle their friendship.
 On their night alone, Pauline plies Willy with alcohol and seduces the truth from him.
-Willy — momentarily believing that his criminal genius will impress Pauline — confesses to embezzlement and tells her how he had managed to frame Arthur.
+Willy – momentarily believing that his criminal genius will impress Pauline – confesses to embezzlement and tells her how he had managed to frame Arthur.
 The police are informed and Willy is arrested and charged, though he is released on bail.

 Arthur is cleared, but before Pauline can pass on the good news she is told that he had been involved in a prison riot.
 Arthur is released the next day, but he has received a blow to the head in the riot, although no one realises the seriousness of his injury until it is too late.
 Only a few days after his release in May 1996, Arthur suffers a brain haemorrhage on the allotments, and dies the next day in hospital.
 Arthur's funeral is held and Mark is incensed to see Willy in attendance.
 He confronts Willy and ends up assaulting him.
 In November 1996 Willy is sentenced to three years in prison.